BradleyCodeU/bradleycodeu.github.io/_wd/scrum/foobarv1.md

   * Must be able to change rooms and give a message like "You can't go there" when necessary.

 Define a function named doesRoomExist that requires one argument: roomNumber.
-If roomArray index roomNumber is false then say "You can't go there" and return false.
+If roomArray index roomNumber is undefined then say "You can't go there" and return false.
 Otherwise return true.

 Define a function named move that requires one argument: direction.